MultiX-Amsterdam/multix-docs/exam.md

   - They are allowed to enter the exam room up to 30 minutes past the exam starting time.
   - They are not allowed to leave the exam room during the first 30 minutes and last 15 minutes of the normal exam schedule.
 The purpose of the rule is to prevent fraud (during the first 30 minutes) and disturbance (during the last 15 minutes).

-Exam materials
+Exam materials:
+- [x] When designing the ANS questions, have a description at the end of the test to indicate that this is the end of the exam.
+The purpose is to improve exam clarity.
+- [x] Ask someone (a person that can check the exam materials) to review the exam materials and provide feedback for improvement.
+- [x] Set a password on ANS so that students can start at the same time.
+The password setting can be found on `Settings -> Accessibility -> Access`.
+- [x] Set the correct mark calculation by going to `Settings -> Mark calculation`.
+The marking formula should be `1 + 9 * points / total`.
+Guess correction is recommended to be enabled.
+Typically, set the lowest mark limit to 1 (which is the base grade), and set the highest mark limit to 10.
+Also, set the rounding to two decimals.
 - [x] Have the exam materials ready online on ANS and email them to the digital test office 7 days before the exam date.
-Ask the digital test office to schedule the exam time slots on ANS.
+Ask the digital test office to schedule the exam time slots on ANS and check if the digital exam setting is correct.
-- [x] Set a password on ANS so that students can start at the same time.
-The password setting can be found on Settings -> Accessibility -> Access.

 Sanity checks:
 - [x] Check if the time slots that the exam team scheduled for the exam matches the listed exam time on [datanose](https://datanose.nl).